-In the public sector, there are phone hotlines and e-mail addresses that the general public can use for placing complaints against public officials.
+Currently i the public sector, there are phone hotlines and e-mail addresses that the general public can use for placing complaints against public officials.
 However, under its anti-corruption mandate, the General Prosecutor’s Office is collecting such information regardless of the position a person willing to report corruption holds.
 For example, in September 2007, the Office of Prosecutor General in Sverdlovsk opened a hotline through which citizens could report on corrupt officials.
 Some experts claim, however, that this was nothing but an attempt to collect so-called “kompromat” on local bureaucrats on the eve of the December 2007 parliamentary election and obtain an instrument of control over regional authorities.
-It is very likely that this initiative will be replicated in other regions.

-In practice, the internal reporting mechanism for public sector corruption does not have a professional, full-time staff and does not receive regular funding.
+In practice, internal reporting mechanisms for public sector corruption do not have a professional, full-time staff or receive regular funding.

 Anti-corruption in the private sector

 Private sector employees who report cases of corruption, graft, abuse of power, or abuse of resources are not protected from recrimination under existing legislation.
 Amendments to Russia’s Anti-corruption Law adopted by the State Duma in December 2017 would entitle private sector employees reporting on bribery to a measure of protection.